postpump/postpump.github.io/index.md

 ## Land Use and Zoning

-### What zoning policies exist to reduce risk from service/fuel/gas stations?
+### What zoning could exist to reduce the risks from service/fuel/gas stations?

 - **Short term** (conservative plan): service/fuel/gas stations are required to have a 100+ foot setback from sensitive sites like wetlands, parks, residences, schools, or other environmentally sensitive areas from the dangers related to underground storage tanks.

 - **Medium term** (modest plan): service/fuel/gas stations are not allowed in any normal commercial zoning.
-Instead specifically zoned areas are chosen to allow service stations.
-These "Service Station Zones" will be chosen for their distance from wetlands, parks, residences, schools, or other environmentally sensitive areas.
+Instead specifically zoned areas are chosen for service stations.
+These "Service Station Zones" are be chosen for their distance from wetlands, parks, residences, schools, or other environmentally sensitive areas.

 - **Long term** (ultimate plan): service/fuel/gas stations are not allowed to be constructed.
 This will likely require double digit percentage electric vehicle adoption in the area along with rapid multi percentage point adoption year over year.